zaiisao/Documentation/en/Audio Broadcast/cdn_streaming_apple.md

 <a name="single"></a>
 1. The host in a channel calls the `setLiveTranscoding` method to set the transcoding parameters of media streams (`AgoraLiveTranscoding`), such as the resolution, bitrate, frame rate and position of watermark/background.
 If you need a transcoded picture, set the picture-in-picture layout for each user in the `transcodingUser` class, as described in [Sample Code](#sample).

-   > The `rtcEngineTranscodingUpdated` callback occurs when the `AgoraLiveTranscoding` calss updates, and reports update information to the local host.
+   > The `rtcEngineTranscodingUpdated` callback occurs when the `AgoraLiveTranscoding` class updates, and reports update information to the local host.

 2. The host in a channel calls the `addPublishStreamUrl` method to add a media stream to the CDN.